-The following In-House Advisor guidance note Produced in partnership with Richard Martin of Byrne Dean provides comprehensive and up to date legal information covering:
+The following In-house Advisor practice note Produced in partnership with Richard Martin of Byrne Dean provides comprehensive and up to date legal information covering:

 Mental illness is fairly arbitrary in who it affects.
 Wealth and fame are no barriers, it affects all ages, and the myriad of sports stars who have talked openly about their struggles with depression, in particular, would indicate that physical health is no guarantor of mental health.
 But there are a range of things we can do to try to look after ourselves (and those around us).